Does your piano need a tune, service or regulation?

 As a general rule, most domestic pianos do not need to be tuned more than twice per year-in some cases perhaps once per year.
 However, to enjoy a piano it must be in tune, therefore if your piano does not sound as it should, have it tuned.

 By leaving your piano tuning for long periods, you may need to have more than one tuning to bring it back to it's proper level of performance.

-The tonal quality of your piano is determined by character of the felt covering the hammers that strike the strings.
+The tonal quality of your piano is determined by the character of the felt covering the hammers that strike the strings.
 The resiliency of this felt is adjusted at the factory as part of the manufacturing process.
 With much use, the felt can become 'hard =packed- and the strings may cut into the outer surface of the felt.
-The result is likely to be harsh, unpleasant tone.
+The result is likely to be a harsh, unpleasant tone.